book010/ionic-typescript-definitions/README.md

 TODOS:

-There are some few things missing, like promises on certain functions returns.
+There are some few things missing, like promises on certain functions returns (for the moment they all returns 'any' in the definitions).
 So far I've seen some implementations in typescript like this https://github.com/pragmatrix/Promise.
 I'm open for suggestions!